wilsonj806/speedy-dashboard/README.md

 ### Features to be implemented by v0.25.0

-- Modal for adding cards in
 - Basic GUI for viewing added cards
+- Implementation for Modal templating
 - Implementation for at least one card that requires an API call(Simple GET calls)

 ### Features to be implemented by v0.5.0

+- Modal for adding cards in
 - Support for larger cards/ cards that change size
 - Implementation for all cards requiring simple API calls
 - Modals for adding cards, and an information/ help dialog